 By combining qualitative and quantitative methods during the ideation stage, product teams can gather valuable insights to inform the design of user flows.
 This early research sets the foundation for creating pathways that are intuitive, efficient, and user-centric.
 As a result, the app is better positioned to meet user needs and provide an engaging experience from the outset.

 Mapping user flows involves using various tools and techniques to create a well-rounded and effective design.
+User flow examples are crucial in illustrating different stages of the user journey and can significantly inform UX design.
 Typically, the process begins with creating user stories, flowcharts, and diagrams to outline the interaction sequences.
 Also, gathering references helps avoid reinventing the wheel.
 After the structure is ready, we move on to wireframes and mockups for detailed design and functionality.

-Designing user flows is an ongoing process starting before app development and continuing through its lifecycle.
+Designing user flows and task flows is an ongoing process starting before app development and continuing through its lifecycle.
 Post-launch, monitoring and feedback drive adjustments to optimize user experience, enhancing usability and user satisfaction.

 Here’s a structured approach to guide you through creating intuitive user flows: